Vettvangur/Vettvangur.IcelandAuth/README.md

 <!-- <add key="IcelandAuth.Authentication" value="Rafræn skilríki,Rafræn símaskilríki" /> -->
 ```

-##### Check if the users IP matches the one seen at authentication.
+##### Verify IP Address
 Check if the users IP matches the one seen at authentication.
-This usually fails during development, island.is will see the public ip the development machine communicates using while the development server, if hosted on your internal network, will see your intranet address.
+This usually fails during development as island.is will see the public ip of the development machine.
+Meanwhile the development server, if hosted on your internal network, will see your intranet address.

 Recommendation is to disable in development and enable live
 ```xml